LEARNING AT HOME

 Nearly all the resources on the site are activities I have carefully developed myself, for my own use and for my colleagues, over more than 25 years teaching in three different schools as a Primary Maths Specialist.
 They are tried, tested and unique, so you will not find them anywhere else.

-Some activities are primarily intended for use in the classroom.
+The activities have all been developed for primary and early secondary pupils.
+Some are mainly intended for use in the classroom.
 Others are designed so they can be used both in school and at home.

 What topics are covered?